 In 1879, the All Saints Sisters of the Poor were invited to run St John’s, a hospital on a four acre site in Oxford, and we have been here ever since.

 The community consists of five sisters in life vows, one of whom is undertaking ordained ministry in London.
 In Oxford, the Sisters pioneered several programmes.
-These include Helen House and Douglas House (hospices for children and young adults), and also The Porch (support for the homeless and vulnerably housed).
+These include Helen House (hospice for children and young adults), and also The Porch (support for the homeless and vulnerably housed).

 We provide the peace and enjoyment of the grounds and gardens for residents and families visiting St John’s Home and adjacent Helen and Douglas House Hospices.